lskd/ga_rr_hw/README.md

-General Assembly's BEWD 08 course
+General Assembly's BEWD 08 course - a form of kickassery in flow